-The Main Reason Your Shipment Could Delayed
+The Main Reason Your Shipment Could be Delayed

 A number of CBAFF members have raised concerns recently about delays with New Zealand Customs releasing shipments.